vuepress-reco/vuepress-reco.github.io/docs/en/views/1.x/syntax.md

 ### Flowchart

-[vuepress-plugin-flowchart](https://flowchart.vuepress.ulivz.com/) enables you to draw a flowchart in Markdown.
-Like this:
+[vuepress-plugin-flowchart](https://flowchart.vuepress.ulivz.com/) enables you to draw a flowchart in Markdown like this:

 **Input**